 Decisions cannot be made because COO - X doesn’t like CMO - Y and whatever he or she may propose, their opposite number is going to disagree with it.
 On top of that Department A doesn’t speak to Department B, because frankly ‘What do they know about anything?’
 And the icing on the cake.
 Everyone can say no, but only the boss can really say yes and because she’s busy we can’t show her the first draft until a year past Wednesday.

 Wonderful.
-Not only is the work compromised as the agency will need to keep multiple personalities with their own agendas happy, the timeline is now a work of fiction.
+Not only is the work compromised as the agency will need to keep multiple personalities with their own agendas happy, but the timeline is also now a work of fiction.
 The good news for the agency, of course, is that the clock is ticking.
 More fees, please!
 Not our fault, here’s a contact report detailing a long list of, frankly avoidable, meetings, changes and missed deadlines.
 Thank you very much.

 Now the news isn’t all bad, there are companies out there who pour a massive amount of time, money and energy into getting their culture, purpose and vision embedded.
 And these guys are knocking it out of the park.
 Unified and motivated teams.
 Simply great products and services driven by excellence and purpose, with the customer always front of mind.
 And best of all, ecstatic shareholders.
 Patagonia is a good example of this mantra.
 I’d also like to give an honourable mention to Interface, who we’re working closely with to help them get there.
 You guys have what it takes.

 So, there is no place in good business for internal politics or personal agendas.
 It’ll steadily erode everything you stand for and cost you dear in the short, medium and long-term.
-Diagnose early, you’ll be able to spot the signs and cut it out like a cancer, otherwise it will spread to affect the furthest reaches of your team.
+Diagnose early, you’ll be able to spot the signs and cut it out like a cancer, otherwise, it will spread to affect the furthest reaches of your team.

 Unite your team around your ethos, vision and common goals and always, always have your customer front of mind in every decision.
 Things will immediately improve.
 Morale will be bolstered.
 Productivity will rise.
 Quality will improve.
 Decisiveness and cohesion will enter the room and trust me your creative agency bills will go down.
 It’s not rocket science, it’s just good business.